 In fact, if it isn’t possible to deploy plugin customization through action and/or filters, the only other option available is just going off the road and ignoring best practices.
 Specifically, you’ll see your developer – again, not if they’re good developers – duplicate that plugin, make changes to it, and tell you to use that copy instance.

 This is not recommended at all because you’ll stop receiving official updates the moment you start using a copy of your plugin.

 On a higher level, you should also be aware that some major releases might replace some of the functions your plugin is using or simply discontinue old ones, and those can break the custom functionality they’re used to a different extent.

 This could pertain to either a properly coded plugin as well as to a poor one.
 When WooCommerce, which we often forget is ultimately a plugin, released its 3.0 version, sites, and custom functionality broke because of this very reason.

 That’s why having a professional WordPress developer who’s up-to-date with all deprecated functions is always a solid option you should consider.

-Updating your website isn’t an option, it’s a mandatory and recurring task you should never overlook.
+Updating your website isn’t an option.
+It’s a mandatory and recurring task you should never overlook.

 If one-click updates or even automated ones made you think it’s an easy routine to build, you’ll change your mind the minute your WordPress site starts having some customizations.
 Whether it’s some theme customizations or a custom plugin extending its functionality, you should always pay attention when running updates to not wipe out your customizations.

-Happy (and safe) update!
+Happy (and safe) updates!

-Daniel Klose is a Tech-Wiz, Blogger and Industry Professional.
+Daniel Klose is a Tech-Wiz, Blogger, and Industry Professional.
 Born and raised in Germany, he quickly discovered his passion for all things digital.
 As a full-stack developer, he now supports small and medium-sized businesses in their digital endeavors, with a focus on scalability.